iluvjava/Maths/Notebook 2.0 obsidian/AMATH 514 Combinatorics Optimizations/Everything Network Flow/Network Simplex Algorithm.md

 2. $L$: The arcs that has a flow of zero and also not in $T$.
 3. $U$: The arcs that has full flow that is also not in $T$.

 The triple $(L, U, T)$ determines a spanning tree solution of the problem (We refers this as spanning tree structure).
-From \[thm 11.1\], suppose that a cycle free solution had been given.
-We construct a spanning tree solution from the cycle free solution.
-We do:
+From \[thm 11.1\], suppose that a cycle free solution had been given (imortant!).
+Let $F\subseteq A$ to be the set of arcs that are free.
+Since there is no cycle, the graph is a forest with less than or equal to $n - 1$ arcs.
 1. Select the set of all free arcs, since there are no cycle of free arcs.
-2. If the number of arcs is less than or equal to $n - 1$, then the set of free arcs gives a forest.
-	1. Select any non-free arcs from the graph such that forest becomes a spanning tree.
+2. Select any non-free arcs from the graph, add it to the tree so that it becomes a spanning tree.
-3. Else, the number of arcs is larger than $n - 1$.
-	1. We remove free arcs so that it's a spanning tree, of non-free arcs.

-We have ourselves a spanning tree solution, it may be non-degenerate if, the cycle free solution already has set of all free arcs as a spanning tree, or it may be degenerate if we need to add additional arcs that are not free to form the spanning tree solution.
+The spanning tree is non-degenerate if, the cycle free solution has strictly less than $n - 1$ number of free arcs.
+Else, the spanning tree solution is a non-degenerate tree.